King Amedeo I of Spain, Duke of Aosta

 King Amedeo I of Spain; Credit – Wikipedia

 During Amedeo’s reign, there were many republican uprisings.
 After an attempt to assassinate him on July 19, 1872, Amedeo I declared his frustration with the complications of Spanish politics: “I do not understand anything.
 We’re in a mad cage.”
-Without popular support, Amedeo abdicated the Spanish throne on February 11, 1873.
-The First Spanish Republic was declared, but it lasted a little less than two years.
+Lacking popular support, Amedeo abdicated the Spanish throne on February 11, 1873.
+The First Spanish Republic was declared but it lasted a little less than two years.
 After the First Spanish Republic collapsed, Queen Isabella’s 17-year-old son became King Alfonso XII.

 Completely disgusted, Amedeo returned to Turin where he assumed the title Duke of Aosta.
 On November 8, 1876, Amedeo’s wife Maria Vittoria died from tuberculosis at the age of 29.
-Amedeo again became active in the Royal Italian Army and held various positions during the reign of his brother who became succeeded as King Umberto I of Italy in 1878.
+Amedeo again became active in the Royal Italian Army and held various positions during the reign of his brother who succeeded as King Umberto I of Italy in 1878.

 In 1888, twelve years after the death of his first wife, Amedeo married again.
 His second wife was Princess Maria Letizia Bonaparte, his niece, the daughter of his sister Marie Clotilde and Prince Napoléon Joseph Bonaparte.
-The announcement of the betrothal caused a great scandal in the Italian court because Amedeo was twenty-two years older than Maria Letizia and was also her uncle.
+The betrothal announcement caused a great scandal in the Italian court because Amedeo was twenty-two years older than Maria Letizia and was also her uncle.
 Nevertheless, the necessary papal dispensation for the marriage was obtained.

 Maria Letizia in 1888; Photo Credit – Wikipedia